Ensure that your new team members' first weeks go smoothly.

 Here are a few tips for making your virtual onboarding as effective and personal as face-to-face:

-Find the right online collaboration tools: Most companies already have email and chat tools in place, but they aren't enough.
+Most companies already have email and chat tools in place, but they aren't enough.
 Onboarding new employees virtually means you need to establish a culture of full transparency, online.
-The easiest way to do it is to adopt a tool that allows you to document all your work – processes, HR policies, decisions, meeting notes, and everything else that matters.
-Nuclino aims to be such a tool, allowing you to organize all of your company knowledge, notes, and docs in one open collaborative workspace – create an account and give it a try.
+The easiest way to do it is to adopt a tool that allows you to document all your work – processes, HR policies, decisions, meeting notes, project plans, and everything else that matters.
+Nuclino aims to be such a tool, allowing you to organize all of your company knowledge, docs, and projects in one unified workspace – create an account and give it a try.

 Onboarding a new employee can be expensive and time-consuming, but the data doesn’t lie.
-The effort you put into creating and optimizing your onboarding process will pay off in the form of higher retention, improved productivity and engagement, and overall savings toward your bottom line.
+The effort you put into creating and optimizing your onboarding process will pay off in the form of higher retention, improved employee engagement and productivity, and overall savings toward your bottom line.